WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

 			</td>
 			<td>
 				<br>
-				Adds Hermit Crabs, Childs, Sorch Wurms, Halcyonites as they are missing.<br>
+				Adds Hermit Crabs to the spawn pool.<br>
 				<br>
 				On Commencement enemies can spawn as Perfected.<br>
 				<br>